glaParaBio/utils/makeBioconductorAnnotationDbi/README.md

 * **Gene annotation file**: A tab-separated file with no header with three columns (additional columns ignored) for gene id, go, and evidence.

+Input files can be gzip compressed, but they must have extension .gz for the script to recognise them as such.
+Lines starting with `#` or `!` are skipped.

 Notes
 =====